 Wilderness camping is available in some parts of the forest.
 Please contact the park ranger for details of suitable sites, as areas are periodically affected by fallen trees and flooding.

 Karapoti Road follows the Akatarawa River west.
 The road narrows to a single lane track and rises above the river through a bush clad gorge to McGhies Bridge.
 About 1 km further on you reach a clearing by the river.
 There are several deep pools suitable for swimming.
 Watch out for trail bikes.

 From Maungakotukutuku Road cross the stream and follow Perhams Road uphill about 6km to reach a T junction with Titi Road.
 Turn left (east) up Titi Road for a further 3km until a clay road curves off left (north).
 Head along this track and follow a rough track west to Mount Titi.
 Return the same way.
 Watch out for trail bikes.

 Experienced trampers may wish to continue north along the ridge to Mount Maunganui, returning to Maungakotukutuku Road down the steep north-west ridge through native forest.

 Cannon Point Walkway is a moderately demanding walk on a well formed track, in the hills to the north of Upper Hutt.
 It is 10 km long and passes through private land and Greater Wellington's Akatarawa forest.
 Highlights include native bush, the historic Birchville Reservoir and spectacular views of the Hutt Valley.

-No dogs are permitted on private land.
+Dogs must be on a lead on private land.
 Mountain bikes are not allowed on the Bridge Road-Birchville Dam section of the walkway.